ARAMARK FOOD SERVICES (ARA): (304) 384-5312/5313

 There are approximately 60 official organizations on campus ranging from Greek, honor, religious, academic, and service, etc. Something for everyone!

 If you have a vehicle on campus, you will need a parking permit.
-Go to: concord.edu/parking to fill out the form, and then take your permit to the Student Accounts Office, 2nd Floor Marsh Hall to receive your decal.
+Go to: concord.edu/parking to fill out the form, and then take your permit to the Office of Public Safety, located on the first floor of the Rahall Technology Center in Room 105, to receive your decal.

 The Post Office offers passport services to first-time applicants and renewals.
 (Photo needed: can be obtained at Athens CVS for a fee.)
 Email email@example.com to schedule an appointment for passport assistance or call (304) 384-5285.
 Hours: Mon. - Fri., 8:00 a.m. - 3:45 p.m.